The O2 Belfast: Sports

-Since opening, the SSE Arena has been the home to the UK's Elite Ice Hockey League team, the Belfast Giants.
-The Belfast Giants play weekly home games against teams from across the U.K. between September and March of each year.
-On 2 October 2010, the Boston Bruins faced the Belfast Giants 'Selects' in an NHL Challenge match.
+Since opening, The O2 Belfast has been the home to the Belfast Giants.
+The Belfast Giants play weekly home games against teams from across the UK between September and April each year.

+In October 2010, the Boston Bruins faced the Belfast Giants "Selects" in an NHL Challenge match.

-The venue also hosts a number of live sporting events including WWE which brings superstars from WWE Raw and WWE Smackdown brands so wrestling fans are able to watch their favourites perform live.
-On 16 June 2007, the SSE Arena hosted the UFC 72: Victory as they continued their expansion into Europe where the live events were broadcast on pay-per-view in North America, the United Kingdom and Ireland.
+The venue also hosts live sporting events, including WWE, which brings superstars from WWE Raw and WWE Smackdown.

+In June 2007, the arena hosted UFC 72.